Uzbekistan Discovery Trails : April 25th to May 2nd

 - Private car/van for all travel and sightseeing

-- High-Speed Train – Tashkent to Samarkand AND Bukhara to Khiva
+- High-Speed Train – Tashkent to Samarkand AND Bukhara to Tashkent

 - Uzbekistan visa can be made online ( Your passport must be at least 6 months valid from the date of entering )